-The programme has been designed with a theme for each level relating to Environmental Science starting with understanding the science of the environment at Level 4.
+The programme has been designed with a theme for each level relating to Environmental Science from a foundation at Level 3, to understanding the science of the environment at Level 4.
 At Level 5 the modules build on the knowledge gained across all Level 4 modules to understanding environmental issues and how these are assessed.
 Specific environmental case studies will be introduced at Level 5 to allow understanding of the environmental legislative and regulatory framework which is important in considering solutions to environmental issues.
 At Level 6 the focus is on sustainable solutions to the issues studied in the Level 5 modules and future potential environmental issues.
 There are various links between the Level 5 and 6 modules, to provide consistent pathways.
-To compliment these themes at each level the Environmental Practitioner modules will consider how the environment can be studied, problems assessed, and solutions considered with a focus on skills.
-The Research skills will also be developed at Levels 5 and 6, with the opportunity to carry out a research project as a dissertation at Level 6.